Join the Web of Change Board

 - Leading at least one major role, project or program each year (30-60 hours per project area).
-In 2015, the roles were as follows, but these may change in 2016.
+Anticipated roles for the year to come include:

-- Foundations - Owns revenue generation from major donors/foundations
+- Fundraising Chair - Owns revenue generation from sponsors, major donor, and foundations.

-- Recruiting - Owns getting the best applicants for the flagship event
+- Recruitment Chair - Owns getting the best applicants for the flagship event

 - Peer-to-Peer Mentoring - Spearheads year-round alumni mentoring program.

-- Selecting conference attendees by reading all applications and actively participating in the selection process (approximately 15 hours per year, in addition to program/project hours and board meetings).
+- Recruiting and selecting conference attendees.
+May include reading all applications and actively participating in the selection process (approximately 15 hours per year, in addition to program/project hours and board meetings).